django-cms/django-cms/.github/CONTRIBUTING.rst

 django CMS is governed by a `Code of Conduct
 <http://docs.django-cms.org/en/stable/contributing/code_of_conduct.html>`_.
 All participants in our community and its
-various forums are expect to abide by it.
+various forums are expected to abide by it.

 *********